OfficeDev/microsoft-teams-apps-askaway/README.md

 ## Contributing

+### This project was possible with the contributions of Microsoft Interns Lily Du, Shayan Khalili Moghaddam and Kavin Singh.
+Thank you to them and their mentors who helped convert a side project to a full Teams app template!

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.